Why are we here?

 Armed conflict | Access to healthcare

-Doctors Without Borders (MSF) provides essential healthcare and mental health support to Malian refugees and vulnerable host communities in Mauritania.
+Doctors Without Borders (MSF) continued to provide emergency medical care to Malian refugees and host communities in Mauritania until December 2018.

-During 2017, MSF conducted some 200,000 consultations, covering ante- and postnatal care, family planning, obstetrics and neonatology, chronic and infectious diseases, and nutrition.
+Our teams provided medical assistance in Mbera camp, including ante- and postnatal care, family planning, obstetrics and neonatology, treatment for chronic and infectious diseases, and nutritional support.